 12. What does the newly introduced status of "partner countries for the importation of iron and steel" in Art.
 3g(1)(d) mean for the import and purchase of iron and steel products processed in third countries?
-Last update: 18 April 2024

 When iron and steel products processed in a third country and incorporating iron and steel products originating in Russia as listed in Annex XVII are imported or purchased from a partner country, importers are not required to provide evidence of the country of origin of the iron and steel inputs used for the processing of the products.